lactose/headless_js_test_git_hook/README.md

 headless_js_test_git_hook
 =========================

-this is the git hook for triggering headless casperjs tests
+this is the git hook for triggering headless testacular tests